Microsoft OneDrive Document Editing

 Manual Sync

-You can manually trigger a sync using the button in the Microsoft Add-In, without needing to navigate to the file directly from Gatekeeper.
-This applies to files stored in both the repository and within workflows.
-When triggered, a new version of the file is created in Gatekeeper.
+You can manually trigger a sync from Gatekeeper add-in, without needing to navigate to the file directly in Gatekeeper.
+This applies to files stored in both the Vault and within workflows.
+When synced, a new version of the file is created in Gatekeeper.

 Note: Manual sync is optional for eNegotiate workflows, as AutoSync is enabled by default.